 7: Use a good binder to put everything in

 Make your printed portfolio look good using quality binders, printers, and paper.
-There are several places you can use to help you create, design, and print out your portfolio in a beautiful bound book as well.
+There are several places you can use to help you create, design, and print out your portfolio in a beautifully bound book as well.

 Where you can create a printed portfolio: